icgc-argo/argo-docs/docs/submission/submitting-clinical-data.md

 Once submitted, you will see the clinical data reflected on your [Program Dashboard](/docs/submission/submitted-data).

-## Submitting Data in Surgery file
+## Submitting Data in Surgery File

 #### How to indicate a donor who had Mastectomy surgery: